AndriiZil/aws-networking-terraform/README.md

 ![image](https://img.shields.io/badge/Terraform-7B42BC?style=for-the-badge&logo=terraform&logoColor=white)
 ![image](https://img.shields.io/badge/Amazon_AWS-FF9900?style=for-the-badge&logo=amazonaws&logoColor=white)

-## All the chapters from this repository has been written in the terraform with all necessary resources and checked in
+## Descriptions
-AWS account
+- All the chapters from this repository has been written in the terraform with all necessary resources and checked in AWS account

 ## Resources